noir-lang/docs/docs/language_concepts/08_comments.md

 Noir also supports multi-line block comments.
 Start a block comment with `/*` and end the block with `*/`.

-You can use [Rust doc comments](https://doc.rust-lang.org/reference/comments.html) in your code to leverage Rust documentation build tools for Noir code.
+Noir does not natively support doc comments.
+You may be able to use [Rust doc comments](https://doc.rust-lang.org/reference/comments.html) in your code to leverage some Rust documentation build tools with Noir code.

 ```rust
 /*